emeyer-hansen/conceptualizing-surprise/README.md

 <a id="faq"></a>
 ## FAQ
 - Where can I download the latest version of the paper?
 The newest version of the paper is always provided unter the 'Files'-tab and is simply named 'Article.pdf'.
 - How can I replicate this paper?
 The results of the research paper can be replicated in R using the replication files provided in the 'Archive'-folder.
 Identify the version of the paper that you want to replicate, download the files, specify your working directory and begin executing the code chunks provided in the R HTML File.
+Due to Github-limitations on file size, data and plots are provided on its OSF project page instead (see below).
 Note that replication files are only provided from v2026-03-01-13-00 and onwards.
+- Can I download these materials elsewhere?
+Yes, the materials are also made available on the paper's OSF project page (DOI: [10.17605/OSF.IO/GQ6C8](https://doi.org/10.17605/OSF.IO/GQ6C8)).

 <a id="changelog"></a>
 ## Changelog